GVR Report cover Veterinary Dermatology Drugs Market Size, Share & Trends Report

 Type Insights

-The prescription segment dominated the veterinary dermatology drugs market in 2022.
-The vast majority of dermatologist-prescribed skin drugs are taken orally, generally in the form of a delicious, chewable tablet.
-Veterinarians believe that some regions are experiencing an increase in the resistance of fleas and ticks to ingredients in over-the-counter preventatives.
+The prescription segment dominated the veterinary dermatology drugs industry in 2024.
+Most dermatologist-prescribed skin drugs are taken orally, generally in the form of a delicious, chewable tablet.
+Veterinarians believe that some regions are experiencing increased resistance to fleas and ticks to ingredients in over-the-counter preventatives.
 Different compounds that may be more effective are utilized in prescription skin disease treatments.
 They are only available with the guidance of a veterinarian since they have a reduced margin of error when it comes to safe, effective use.

-The OTC segment is anticipated to grow at the fastest CAGR of about 9.1% from 2023 to 2030.
-Customers can purchase over-the-counter (OTC) dermatology products online and in shops and pharmacies.
+The OTC segment is anticipated to grow at the fastest CAGR of about 9.7% from 2025 to 2030.
+Customers can purchase over-the-counter (OTC) dermatology products online, in shops, and in pharmacies.
 Over-the-counter medications are applied topically to a pet's skin to treat fleas and ticks, either as spot-on drops or as a collar that delivers the medication over time.
 A prescription is not necessary for the majority of topical flea and tick medications, including spot-on treatments, a Seresto collar, and flea and tick shampoo.

 Animal Type Insights

-Companion animals dominated the market in 2022, due to the rise in pet ownership, public awareness, and demand for high-quality animal care.
+The companion animals segment dominated the market in 2024 due to the rise in pet ownership, public awareness, and demand for high-quality animal care.
 The segment includes pet animals such as dogs, cats, horses, rabbits, and other animals.
-As pet ownership and adoption rates increase globally, people are more willing to make greater financial and time commitments to the well-being of their cherished pets.
-According to the American Kennel Club (AKC), the proportion of homes in the United States with dogs increased from 50% in 2017 to 54% in 2021, totaling 69 million.
-Similar to this, the FEDIAF European Pet Food Industry projects that in 2021, 90 million European families (or 46% of all households) will have at least one pet.
+As pet ownership and adoption rates increase globally, people are more willing to make more significant financial and time commitments to the well-being of their cherished pets.
+In 2024, pet ownership in the U.S. has reached notable levels, with approximately 66% of households, or about 86.9 million homes, owning at least one pet.
+The pet population continues to grow, with the dog population peaking at 89.7 million.

-The livestock animals segment is expected to witness lucrative CAGR during the forecast period, The cost of animal healthcare is increasing, especially in industrialized economies, as a result of the greater adoption of farm animals, which promotes market growth.
-The National Agricultural Statistics Service reported in July 2022 that the total amount spent on American farms in 2021 was USD 392.9 billion, up from USD 366.2 billion in 2020.
+The livestock animals segment is expected to witness a lucrative CAGR during the forecast period.
+The cost of animal healthcare is increasing, especially in industrialized economies, due to the greater adoption of farm animals, which promotes market growth.
+The National Agricultural Statistics Service reported in July 2024 that the total amount spent on American farms in 2023 was USD 481.9 billion, up from USD 481.9 billion in 2022.
 The livestock animals segment is further subdivided into cattle and others.
-The market for veterinary dermatology drugs is anticipated to be driven by two factors: the incidence of parasitic infections in livestock animals and the rising demand for animal protein.
+The market for veterinary dermatology drugs is anticipated to be driven by the incidence of parasitic infections in livestock animals and the rising demand for animal protein.

 Distribution Channel Insights

-By distribution channel, hospital pharmacies dominated the market with a revenue share of 62.0% in 2022, because more pet owners are taking their animals to hospitals for treatment.
+The hospital pharmacies segment dominated the market with a revenue share of 62.36% in 2024 because more pet owners are taking their animals to hospitals for treatment.
 Additionally, their desire to spend money on their pets and the rise in skin disorders in these animals are boosting the market growth.
-Patient footfall to veterinary hospitals is rising significantly as the majority of medication brands require obligatory veterinary monitoring prior to use.
+Patient footfall in veterinary hospitals is rising significantly as most medication brands require obligatory veterinary monitoring before use.

-The E-commerce segment is expected to witness a lucrative CAGR during the forecast period.
+The e-commerce segment is expected to witness a lucrative CAGR during the forecast period.
 Pet owners' quick transition to online shopping and the existence of major shops like Amazon, Walmart, Chewy.com, and PetCo are the primary factors contributing to the market growth for veterinary dermatology Products.
 These online merchants make it simple to choose and buy products with a quicker delivery method, which is fueling market growth.
-Moreover, online stores are accessible 24 hours a day, seven days a week, providing customers the flexibility to shop at their convenience, regardless of time zones or business hours.
+Moreover, online stores are accessible 24 hours a day, seven days a week, allowing customers to shop at their convenience, regardless of time zones or business hours.

 Regional Insights